What if your business card, flyer, or storefront could instantly connect with customers? A QR Code makes this possible—no coding needed!

 6. Name tags and event badges

-D. Advantages of making your own QR Code
+D. Advantages of creating your own QR Code

 Advantages of making your own QR Code